ethereumeg/ethbohem1a/README.md

 ### 1.2 Contributors

-These are the participants who have pledged to attend (may change):
+These are the participants who have already pledged to attend (may change):

 | Name | Organizing | Community/Project | Skills |
 | --- | --- | --- | --- |